🍜 UdonSharp API

 You can use the following function on the adapter to globally enable or disable LTCGI.
 Note that material-swapping to a material with LTCGI disabled in addition to using this method is still recommended for best performance.

-public void _SetGlobalState(bool enabled)
+void _SetGlobalState(bool enabled)

 You can also change the global realtime video texture input at runtime with the following function:

-public void _SetVideoTexture(Texture texture);
+void _SetVideoTexture(Texture texture);

 Keep in mind that this operation is fairly expensive and should only be called when necessary.